Leisure centre closed after rash scare

-GROUP of school children were evacuated from a leisure centre pool on Anglesey this afternoon after they fell ill whilst swimming.
+A group of schoolchildren were evacuated from a leisure centre pool on Anglesey on Wednesday after they fell ill while swimming.

-Emergency services were called to the incident involving pupils reported to be from Ysgol Gyfun Esceifiog, Gaerwen at the Plas Arthur Leisure Centre in Llangefni.
+Emergency services were called to the incident at the Plas Arthur Leisure Centre in Llangefni.

 The building had to be closed at around 10am and staff from Welsh Ambulance Service NHS Trust arrived at the scene at around 10.50am.